jamie-swogger-motorefi/motorefi_paper_trail/README.md

 ### 7.b.
 RSpec

-PaperTrail provides a helper, `paper_trail/frameworks/rspec.rb`, that works with [RSpec][27] to make it easier to control when `PaperTrail` is enabled during testing.
+MotorefiPaperTrail provides a helper, `motorefi_paper_trail/frameworks/rspec.rb`, that works with [RSpec][27] to make it easier to control when `MotorefiPaperTrail` is enabled during testing.

 ```ruby